The UK climate is particularly favourable for the breeding and multiplication of slugs.

 What does this mean for you?

-As you can see from the photographs below Sluxx HP pellets have a very uniform size which ensures good spread ability up to 24m and gives a consistent number of baiting points.
+As you can see from the photographs below Sluxx HP pellets have a very uniform size and minimal dust content.
+This ensures good spread-ability up to 36m and gives a consistent number of baiting points.

 Slug monitoring is essential to understand what is happening at field level and slug traps can be used to monitor activity.

-For wheat: A catch of 4 or more slugs/trap indicates a possible risk, where soil and weather conditions favour slug activity
+For wheat: a catch of 4 or more slugs per trap indicates a possible risk, where soil and weather conditions favour slug activity

 For winter oilseed rape: weather conditions during the short period between harvesting cereals (especially wheat) and drilling may not suit trapping.